xmldom/xmldom/docs/walk-dom.md

 Returning `walkDOM.STOP` from `enter` causes the function to return `STOP` immediately, discarding the rest of the stack.
 No further `enter` or `exit` calls are made — including any pending `EXIT` frames for ancestors.

+## When not to use `walkDOM`

+`walkDOM` visits a **single** tree and threads a single `context` value from parent to children.
+This model breaks down when an algorithm must walk **two trees in lockstep**, pairing corresponding nodes at each level.

+`Node.prototype.isEqualNode` is the canonical example.
+Equality requires comparing `childNodes[0]` from tree A with `childNodes[0]` from tree B, `childNodes[1]` with `childNodes[1]`, and so on — all the way down.
+There is no way to encode "which node in the other tree corresponds to this one" as a `context` value that `walkDOM` can thread, because `walkDOM` only knows about one tree.

+Instead, `isEqualNode` maintains its own explicit stack of `{ node, other }` pairs.
+The initial pair is `{ node: this, other: otherNode }`.
+For each pair popped, the type-specific equality checks are applied and — if the child counts match — each `{ node: childNodes[i], other: other.childNodes[i] }` pair is pushed.
+Attribute nodes of each Element pair are pushed the same way:
+`getAttributeNodeNS` looks up the matching attribute by namespace and local name, and if none is found the comparison fails immediately.
+This produces the same DFS order as the old recursive implementation without using the call stack.